 Winner: YDYL Screen House Tent

-You can cook in any large pop-up screen tent, but the YDYL is wonderfully tall and wide, with plenty of space to fit the family around a table.
+You can cook in any large pop-up screen tents, but the YDYL tent is wonderfully tall and wide, with plenty of space to fit the family around a table.
 It’s also large enough to fit around any pre-installed grills at your campsite.

-This makes it the best contender for cooking among the other best screen houses.
+This makes the YDYL the best contender for cooking among the other best screen houses.

 Winner: Alvantor Screen House